joibacache/FreeCad/Corne42Case/README.md

 * Created hole to access on/off switch and reset button
 * Created hole for usbc port access
 * Fixed thumbcluster alignment

+##### v0.3
+* Created a small pocket on bottom half to fit a 500mah 603030 lithium battery
+* Reduced the overall case height for writst comfort improvement